mrmagooey/redux-simple-models/readme.md

 We care about two things:

-1. How to insert data into the store
+1. How to insert data into the redux store
-1. How to get data from the store
+1. How to get data from the redux store

 For these things to be possible we need: